 Can I add in-flight weather to the iPad?

-- ADS-B: subscription-free and ground-based.
-Requires portable Stratus weather receiver and the ForeFlight iPad app, the Garmin GDL 39 weather receiver and the Garmin Pilot app, or the Dual XGPS170 weather receiver with the WingX Pro app (the Dual receiver will work with additional apps down the road).
+ADS-B: subscription-free and ground-based.
+Requires portable Stratus weather receiver and the ForeFlight iPad app, the Garmin GDL 50 weather receiver and the Garmin Pilot app, or the Dual XGPS190 weather receiver with the WingX Pro and FltPlan Go.
+Learn more with our ADS-B Receiver Comparison Guide.

 Can I legally use the iPad as a replacement for paper charts for VFR or IFR flight?